How I Met Zig Ziglar

 T – Timely

-While Zig was a big believer in setting goals, he also taught only targeting a few goals at a time.
-Consider for each quarter of the year 3 major goals that will most impact your life.
+While Zig believed in setting goals, he taught only targeting a few goals at a time.
+Instead, consider for each quarter of the year 3 significant objectives that will most impact your life.
 Then determine the monthly, weekly, and daily steps that need to occur to make these goals a reality.
-The is great power in focus and chasing after more the 3 major goals at a time will typically result in only diluted efforts.
+Focus has great power, and chasing after more than 3 primary goals at a time will typically result in only diluted efforts.

-Continuous Personal Development: Zig was a life long learner and routinely read for an average of 3 hours a day in his Golden Years.
-While most of us don’t have the time to physically read for hours a day, through the use of “Automobile University”, you can still over a period of time take in a tremendous amount of information.
+Continuous Personal Development: Zig was a lifelong learner and routinely read for 3 hours daily in his Golden Years.
+While most of us don’t have the time to physically read for hours a day, through “Automobile University,” you can still take in a tremendous amount of information over time.

-Consider that you have a 30 minute commute to and from work five days a week.
-That’s 1 hour a day 50 weeks a year for a total of 250 hours.
+Consider that you have a 30-minute commute to and from work five days a week.
+That’s 1 hour a day, 50 weeks a year, for 250 hours.
 This equates to 6.25 (40) hour work weeks of education of your choice.

-Most people under value small blocks of time.
-By listening to audio books in your car, while dressing in the morning or cooking dinner at night, you could easily double this number.
-Ask yourself…how much difference would roughly 3 months of extra education in what ever subject do for you and your career?
+Most people undervalue small blocks of time.
+You could easily double this by listening to audiobooks in your car while dressing in the morning or cooking dinner at night.
+Ask yourself…how much difference would roughly 3 months of extra education in whatever subject do for you and your career?
 Or your home life?

-In closing, I encourage you to take control of your attitude, live your life on principle and commitment with firmly established goals, and never stop working to improve yourself.
+In closing, I encourage you to take control of your attitude, live on principle and commitment with firmly established goals, and never stop working to improve yourself.

 Life is not a dress rehearsal.
 You only get one shot.
-Make the most of it.
+So make the most of it.

 Next up in my Mentor Series: John Maxwell